clo4/lethargy/README.md

 ['-', 'file.txt']
 ```

-To take arguments, use the `Opt.takes` method.
+To set the number of arguments to take, use the `Opt.takes` method.

 ```python
 >>> args = ["-", "--height", "185cm", "people.csv"]